Create-Technology-S4/.github/profile/README.md

 #### UI Improvements

 As part of the skills that I wanted to improve upon, I wanted to modify the user interface to allow the user to have more control over what the app does.
-Such as adding whether to record the audio or simply clear the app.
+Such as adding whether to record the audio or clear the app or reveal the which prompt corresponds to which image.

 In addition, together with [Kaloyan](https://kaloyanyyanev.myportfolio.com/) we some disscusions going back an forth about how we may integrate the Greenhouse logo as an indicator that the app was recodring the user's audio input.